Skip to content

 ToolSeamless integration

-vmblu fits into your existing workflow.
-It ships as a VS Code extension—with other IDEs to follow—and also runs as a standalone browser app.
+vmblu fits into an existing workflow—you keep your preferred frameworks and libraries.
+It ships as a VS Code extension today, with other IDEs to follow

 vmblu is released under the Apache-2.0 license—permissive and business-friendly.
-Use it, modify it, and ship commercial products freely.
-Contributions remain open so the ecosystem grows with the community.
+Use it, modify it, and ship commercial products.
+Contributions remain open so the ecosystem can grow.